eqv/hexslides/README.md

 to compile all images into a full presentations.

 For example, the following code is used to show `layer1` in all frames, `layer2` only in frame 2 to 4 while `layer3` is shown in frames 3 and 5.
-You can
-Specify visibility using the typicall (for Latex-Beamer) notations such as `3-4,5,7`.
+You can specify visibility using the typicall (for Latex-Beamer) notations such as `3-4,5,7`.

 ```
 \slide{